The People Upstairs (2025 film)

-The People Upstairs is a 2025 South Korean comedy drama film directed by Ha Jung-woo, starring himself with Gong Hyo-jin, Kim Dong-wook, and Lee Hanee.
+The People Upstairs is a 2025 South Korean comedy-drama film directed by Ha Jung-woo, starring Ha with Gong Hyo-jin, Kim Dong-wook, and Lee Hanee.
 The film follows two married couples who meet due to noise complaints between apartments and the confusion that ensues as they have dinner together.
-It had its world premiere at the 30th Busan International Film Festival on September 18, 2025, and will be released on December 3, 2025 in South Korea.
 The film is an adaptation of Cesc Gay's 2020 film of the same name, which itself was based on his play Los vecinos de arriba.
+It had its world premiere at the 30th Busan International Film Festival on September 18, 2025, and was released on December 3, 2025 in South Korea.

 Premise

 The story depicts the events that unfold as the couple living downstairs, Jeong-ah and Hyun-soo, are disturbed by the noisy life of the couple living upstairs, Mr. Kim and Soo-kyung, and secrets begin to unravel when they end up having dinner together.